eduardo-antunes/accent.nvim/README.md

 * `load`: function that loads the colorscheme.
 It's what gets called when you invoke `colors accent`;
-* `colors`: table with the current color pallete, so it uses whatever accent color was set when `load` was last called;
+* `colors`: table with the current color pallete.
+Has whatever accent color was set when `load` was last called;
 * `accent_colors`: list of available accent colors. __Their order is fixed and won't change between versions__.